SlicerIGT/SlicerBoneReconstructionPlanner/README.md

 [Use case by Manjula Herath (Sri Lanka)](https://discourse.slicer.org/t/bone-reconstruction-planner/19289)

 [This one will be published as part of a case series next year (Malaysia)](https://github.com/SlicerIGT/SlicerBoneReconstructionPlanner/discussions/58)

-# Description

-Patient-specific guides dramatically improve the success rate and efficiency.
-3D printing is revolutionizing reconstructive surgery by making it possible to construct patient-specific guides that are anatomically customized for each patient's need.
-Unfortunately, this technology is out of reach of most surgeons across the world due to the complexity and costs of existing solutions.
-The added cost of this technology, per case, is estimated to be around USD 3000 to USD 5000.
-Our ambition is to disrupt this market by providing an all-in-one cost-efficient and easy-to-use, open-source, and customizable software solution based on 3D Slicer, a free and open-source software package for image analysis and scientific visualization.
-The successful creation of this technology will enable the development of “patient and site-specific surgical guides”, manufactured through a combination of 3D planning and CAD/CAM.
-This solution will have the capacity to meet the complex needs of craniofacial reconstruction in a controlled manner.
-The outcome of the project will be an open-source solution that can make a 3D digital surgical plan that is transferred to the operating room via 3D-printed, patient-specific models, guides, and plates.

 # Sample Data
 - <a href="https://github.com/SlicerIGT/SlicerBoneReconstructionPlanner/releases/download/TestingData/CTFibula.nrrd" >Fibula Scalar Volume</a>